CheekiBreekiDevSecTeam/HackASat/Astronomy, Astrophysics, Astrometry, Astrodynamics, AAAA/I Like to Watch/README.md

 Use a Google Earth Pro KML file to 'Link' to http://3.14.9.244:32438/cgi-bin/HSCKML.py and 'LookAt' that spot from where the satellite when it took the photo and get us that flag!
 ```
-It's time we connectig the IP and PORT is changing.
+Each time we connecting the IP and PORT is changing.